-The results based on the derived formula for the proposed model are plotted with the corresponding simulation results, for Full Restoration Time (Fig. 5a) and for the buffer size needed at the ingress LSR (Fig. 5b).
+The results based on the derived formula for the proposed model are plotted with the corresponding simulation results, for Full Restoration Time (Fig. 5) and for the buffer size needed at the ingress LSR (Fig. 6).
 These figures show that the analytical results are almost identical with the simulation results validating our analytical expression of the proposed mechanism (RFR).
-Observe that in both cases (Figs. 5a and 5b) for the $B{W{-lsp}} = 1Mb$ the restoration time and the ingress LSR buffer requirement increases due to the fact that the transmission speed of the packets is low compared to 5Mb, 10Mb and above.
+Observe that in both cases (Figs. 5 and 6) for the $B{W\lsp} = 1Mb$ the restoration time and the ingress LSR buffer requirement increases due to the fact that the transmission speed of the packets is low compared to 5Mb, 10Mb and above.
 The time required to reach the ingress LSR depends in the time speed.
-The restoration time basically depends on the transmission speed and the save applies for the buffer requirements at the ingress LSR.
-Fig. 6 compares the behavior of RFR and Haskin scheme.
-In Fig. 6a the difference in the sequence number of TCP segment received by the egress LSR is seen clearly for the same simulation time.
-Fig. 6b shows a more detailed view of the sequence number during the restoration period.
-Additionally, in Fig. 6b one can observe the perturbation caused by disorder of packets.
-Note that the time of link failure is 1.51 sec.
-Fig. 6 confirms that the proposed mechanism avoids packet loss and disordering.
-This benefit (advantage) is due to the use of the buffer, that avoids the loss of packets and therefore the penalty due to retransmission.
+The restoration time basicaly depends on the transmission speed and the save applies for the buffer requirements at the ingress LSR.